kapilreddy/korova-drop/README.md

 # Korova-drop

-An audio vizulization project built using cljs, core.async and HTML5.
+An audio visualization project built using cljs, core.async and HTML5.

 To try it out locally run.